Vice (magazine): History

 McInnes left the publication in 2008, citing "creative differences" as the primary issue.
 In an email communication dated 23 January, McInnes explained: "I no longer have anything to do with Vice or VBS or DOs & DON'Ts or any of that.
 It's a long story but we've all agreed to leave it at 'creative differences,' so please don't ask me about it."

 At the commencement of 2012, an article in Forbes magazine referred to the Vice company as "Vice Media", but the precise time when this title development occurred is not public knowledge.
 Vice acquired the fashion magazine i-D in December 2012 and, by February 2013, Vice produced 24 global editions of the magazine, with a global circulation of 1,147,000 (100,000 in the UK).
 By this stage, Alex Miller had replaced Capper as the editor-in-chief of the UK edition.
 Furthermore, Vice consisted of 800 worldwide employees, including 100 in London, and around 3,500 freelancers also produced content for the company.

 In February 2015, Vice Media named Ellis Jones editor-in-chief of Vice magazine and former UK editor-in-chief, Alex Miller, was appointed to the position of global head of content.

 In 2018, the magazine switched to a quarterly publication schedule, though issues still generally explored a single theme.
 The publication was put on hiatus in 2019.

 In 2023, Vice filed for Chapter 11 bankruptcy.
 The company's lenders—Fortress Investment Group, Soros Fund Management and Monroe Capital—agreed to purchase the company for $225 million.
-In February 2024, The New York Times highlighted that "over the past half-decade, Vice has had near annual layoffs and mounting losses, and has filed for bankruptcy, making it the poster child for the battered digital-media industry" and that while "some observers hoped its new owners [...] would reinvest" in the company, Fortress Investment Group has instead "decided to make sweeping cuts".
+In February 2024, The New York Times highlighted that "over the past half-decade, Vice has had near annual layoffs and mounting losses, and has filed for bankruptcy, making it the poster child for the battered digital-media industry" and that while "some observers hoped its new owners [...] would reinvest" in the company, Fortress Investment Group had instead "decided to make sweeping cuts".

-In September 2024, Vice Media relaunched its print magazine and will publish issues quarterly.
+In September 2024, Vice Media relaunched its print magazine and would publish issues quarterly.
 The company has a goal of reaching 20,000 subscribers within a year.